hi-rafa/lucky-luke/README.md

 #Motivation
-The reason I created this games it's because I wanted to challenge my self and see how far could I go using as less libraries as possible.
+The reason I created this games it's because I wanted to challenge my self and see how far could I go using the minimum libraries possible.

 #Resource
 canvas games